-(c) Complaints against Faculty Employee
+Complaints against Faculty Employee

 Recommendations for disciplinary action against faculty members accused of violations of a policy will be forwarded to the Provost, who will initiate disciplinary proceedings in accordance with Article XIX of the Collective Bargaining Agreement between the University and the American Association of University Professors (AAUP).
-The Proceeding is in the form of a Meeting with the Provost and Human Resources.
-After completion of the proceedings, the Provost will issue an outcome letter to the faculty member with a copy to the Complainant, Title IX Coordinator, and a designee of Human Resources for their files.
+The Proceeding is in the form of a Meeting with the Provost and Provost will issue an outcome letter to the faculty member with a copy to the Complainant, Title IX Coordinator, and a designee of Human Resources for their files.